 A professional association fulfills a role quite distinct from the other nursing organizations that exist in B.C.
 The mandates of each of the organizations is as follows:

-- The regulatory college, the BC College of Nursing Professionals (BCCNP), acts on behalf of the public to ensure safe care and public safety.
+- The regulatory college, the British Columbia College of Nurses and Midwives (BCCNM), acts on behalf of the public to ensure safe care and public safety.

 - The professional association, NNPBC, acts on behalf of nursing in order to advance the profession and influence health and social policy.